-Corinne Hahn is Associate Professor at the Information and operations Management Department of ESCP Europe Paris campus.
-She holds a Doctorate in Mathematics and Applications and teaches Statistics.
+Corinne Hahn is Associate Professor at the Information and operations Management Department of ESCP Europe Paris Campus.
+She holds a Doctorate in Mathematics and Applications (didactics of mathematics) and teaches Statistics.

 Her research focuses on issues related to the teaching and learning of statistics and to teaching and learning on cooperative education programmes.